-The following discussion details the technical requirements for interconnection of 2 MW or more of generation.
-Many of these requirements will vary based on the capacity rating of the Project, type of generation being used, and mode of operation (Flow-back or Non-Flow-back).
+The following discussion details the technical requirements for interconnection of Projects with aggregate generator output of 150 kW or more, but less than 750 kW.
+Many of these requirements will vary based on the capacity rating of the Project, the type of generation being used, and the mode of operation (Flowback or Non-Flow-back).
 A few of the requirements will vary based on location of the interconnection (isolated load and available fault current).